Massipssa/Docs/cloud/gcp/databases/bigtable.md

 - High performance and massively scalable NoSQL database
 - What is used for ?
-    - High throughtput analytic
+  - High throughput analytic
   - Huge datasets
-- **Access contorl**
+- **Access control**
   - Project level or instance level
   - Read/Write/Manage access

 ## Features

-- No-ops (Serveless)
+- No-ops (Servers)
 - An instance: is group of nodes (cluster)
 - Auto-scaling
 - 02 instances types:
   - **Dev:** low cost, single node and no replication
   - **Prod:** replication is available and throughput guarantee

-## Replicatios and changes
+## Replicates and changes

 - Synchronize date between clusters
 - Resizing: add or remove a node without downtime